Once you have begun to establish a new business, you will face the daunting task of deciding which type of business it will be.

-If you intend to grow your business and eventually take it public, then it makes the most sense to become an C corp.
+If you intend to grow your business and eventually take it public, then it makes the most sense to become a C corp.
 Otherwise, your company will have limited investment options.

-Small business that plan to stay small would do best to choose the S corp designation.
-Otherwise, the double taxation will incur heavy costs and carry little benefit.
+Small businesses that plan to stay small would do best to choose the S corp designation.
+Otherwise, double taxation will incur heavy costs and carry little benefit.

 Since no one can thoroughly predict the future, of course, you can always change your business designation later on.
 But to save on paperwork and future hassle, it helps to create a solid business plan and be aware of your options now.